mcdikki/CasparCGNetConnector/README.md

 Features
 --------

-This connector framework was written for [CasparsPlayoutClient][3] and ofers the follwing features:
+This connector framework was written for [CasparsPlayoutClient][3] and offers the follwing features:
   * easy connection
   * duplex communication with the [CasparCG Server][1]
   * built in [CasparCG Server][1] command classes